 Tropical region.
-There has been little or no depletion of total ozone in the tropics (20°N-20°S latitude).
-In this region of the lower stratosphere, air has only recently (less than 18 months) been transported from the lower atmosphere (troposphere).
-As a result, the conversion of ozone-depleting substances (ODSs) to reactive halogen gases is very small.
-With so little reactive halogen amounts, total ozone depletion in this region is also very small.
-In addition, ozone production is high in the tropical stratosphere because average solar ultraviolet radiation is highest in the tropics.
+Total ozone in the tropics (20°N-20°S latitude) has been only weakly affected by chemical ozone depletion.
+In the tropical lower stratosphere, air has been transported from the lower atmosphere (troposphere) within the previous 18 months.
+As a result, the conversion of ozone-depleting substances (ODSs) to reactive halogen gases is still very small.
+With little reactive halogen available, total ozone depletion in this region is also very small.
+In addition, ozone production is high because average solar ultraviolet radiation is highest in the tropics.
 In contrast, stratospheric air in polar regions has been in the stratosphere for an average of 4 to 7 years, allowing time for significant conversion of ODSs to reactive halogen gases.
-The systematic differences in the age of stratospheric air are a well-understood consequence of the large-scale atmospheric transport: air enters the stratosphere in the tropics, moves poleward into both hemispheres, and then descends and ultimately returns to the lower atmosphere.
+The systematic differences in the age of stratospheric air are well understood and are a consequence of the large-scale atmospheric transport: air enters the stratosphere in the tropics, moves poleward in both hemispheres, and then descends and ultimately returns to the troposphere in the middle to high latitudes.